What to Know About Tuition & Fees

 Bryant & Stratton College - Greece Tuition & Fees

-In the 2016 - 2017 school year, full time undergrads at Bryant & Stratton College - Greece paid $16,064, prior to corrections for financial need.
-Of that number, the expense of tuition came to $16,046.
+In the 2018 - 2019 school year, full time undergrads at Bryant & Stratton College - Greece paid $16,216, prior to corrections for financial need.
+Of that number, the expense of tuition came to $16,198.
 The remaining $18 represents additional fees.
+Find out more about the net price.

 In contrast to public colleges, Bryant & Stratton College - Greece does not provide a tuition discount to residents of the state.